РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 (499) 973 4094

-Social anthropologists explore the diversity of social and cultural life of men.
-The range of interests of social anthropologist is very wide.
+Anthropologists and ethnologists explore the diversity of social and cultural life of men.
+The range of their interests is very wide.
 It can be, for example, beliefs and their relationship to science of Buddhist monks, traditional law among the Fiji islanders, female folklore in African villagers, ritual grieving in Western China, violence stereotypes in Northern Ireland, ritual transvestism in Nigeria, view of power and wealth among Russians, Islam and progressive economy in Brunei and so on.

 Fieldwork, that is, the study of social life and culture of particular community under the participant observation method is the basis of social anthropology.
 Field materials are summarized, generalized and ethnographic profiles of particular cultures are worked out.
 These profiles then become subjects of comparative studies which, in their turn, give birth to anthropological theories and conceptions.
 Comparative study of general and particular aspects of human life help find universal laws of social life.
 Applications of anthropological theory assist in solving complicated problems of human behavior and interactions.

 The work of an anthropologist is fascinating and intellectual.
 It helps develop broad approach strategies from cross-cultural and multi-cultural perspectives.
-Social anthropology involves political and philosophical thinking.
+Anthropology and ethnology involve political and philosophical thinking.
 It is social anthropology that in the last 20 years has challenged the well-established tradition of historical research and ushered in the era of interdisciplinary and multidisciplinary research in human science.

-Specialization in social anthropology provides a variety of occupational opportunities addressing both personal priorities and the demands of the present day.
+Specialization in anthropology and ethnology provides a variety of occupational opportunities addressing both personal priorities and the demands of the present day.

 CORE SUBJECTS